-Currently we offer four different types of peer groups:
+Currently we offer three different types of peer groups:

 - Men’s Group